IHIaadj/PRP-NAS/README.md

 * The methodology is tested on several hardware platforms, including *Jetson Nano*, *Pixel 3*, *Raspberry Pi3* and *FPGA ZCU102*.
 We further show a way to deploy a small supernetwork (corresponding to the final Pareto approximation) to enhance battery life and energy consumption
 * Our supernetwork weights are available in this link.

+> :warning: this repository is under active development.
+This is not a stable version.

 ## How to use

 * **On a novel dataset:**